smarques/EXS2AL/README.md

 # EXS2AL

 A Python utility for renaming audio sample files created by Apple Autosampler EXS format so they can be imported into IOS AudioLayer sampler.
+Note: when you configure Autosampler it might be better to choose only white key root notes, I noticed some errors when importing file names that have a sharp (#) sign.

 ## File Naming Conventions